ksoze84/sokore/README.md

 KeyPoints:
 * Keep the React paradigm.
 If you are familiar with class components, you will be familiar with this as well.
-* Work with "Kore" extended classes, a "kore object" that extends from the Kore class have a state and a setState method.
+* Work with "Kore" extended classes.
+  * A "kore" have a state and a setState method, write into it all state actions you need.
-* You write the class actions, the hook manages the rest.
+* You define the class, the hook manages the rest.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.
 * Helps to separate logic from render.
 * A basic standalone hook that doesn't store nor share the instance: useKore.
-* And a hook to store and share the instance and its state: useSoKore.
+* And a hook to store and share your kore instance and its state: useSoKore.
   * The hook maintains a unique instance and its state across your application.
   * Share the state and actions to update it between components.
-  * Two ways to avoid unnecessary re-renders on related components.
+  * Some options to avoid unnecessary re-renders on related components.
 * Minimal and simple code.
 Small footprint and low impact in React's cycles. ( < 5kB minified ).

 This readme [looks better in gitHub](https://github.com/ksoze84/sokore?tab=readme-ov-file#sokore)